Here’s What’s Happening at ASC

 Sometimes our cupboards are bare!
 You can help stock them with crackers, cookies, snacks, and juice.
 Also donating sliced cheese, washed grapes and apples will round out our offerings for Sunday Coffee hour.
 Then get your hands wet, helping washing the dishes and putting things away.
 Coffee Hour is such an important UU Sunday morning mission for getting to know each other a bit more, please help out any way you can.
 And big big thanks to those who are always helping out in the kitchen and may others join in that fun.

-Last year we studied White Power and Privilege.
+in 2020 we studied White Power and Privilege.
 Our hope is that by understanding it more deeply, we may be part of the effort to dismantle it.
-The Social and Environmental Action Committee, the Religious Exploration Committee, and the Worship Committee are taking the lead as we learn about and discuss this topic in a variety of ways.
-A film series, reading and discussion groups, and worship services are already in the works.
+The Social and Environmental Action Committee, the Religious Exploration Committee, and the Worship Committee took the lead as we learned about and discussed this topic in a variety of ways.
+A film series, reading and discussion groups, and worship services were also included in our study

 The ASC Book Group is a friendly, informal group of members and friends who meet to discuss eclectic and challenging titles in categories such as ecology, health, history of religion, and local fiction.
 We look for books that challenge our minds and nourish our UU spirits.
 One title often leads to another.
 Click the link above to learn more and/or sign up.